Below-average server performance. Not suitable for heavy, resource-hungry sites.

-By the looks of it, this review has already become the most comprehensive BlueHost review on the internet.
-Since I’m very passionate about web hosting, I could go all day about different aspects of it.
-But since this has already become so long, I’d like to quickly conclude this review.
+By the looks of it, this review has already become the most thorough BlueHost review on the internet.
+Since I’m very passionate about web hosting, I could go all day about the different aspects of their shared hosting.
+But, since this has already become so long, I’d like to quickly conclude this review.

 BlueHost's hosting plans are quite cheap compared to most of their competitors.
-But apart from the not-so-great support department, I found BlueHost to be decent in most other aspects.
+But, apart from the not-so-great support department, I didn't find them to be decent in most of the other areas, either.

-One negative point to consider is the limited add-on domains for their most basic plan.
-But that probably wouldn't concern the target audience (new bloggers / webmasters who're just starting their web journeys) much.
+Another negative point to consider is the limited availability of add-on domains in their most basic plan.
+But, that probably wouldn't concern the target audience (new bloggers / webmasters who are just starting on their web journeys) much.

 Overall, BlueHost is another one of those over-hyped hosts that are hugely popular thanks to expensive marketing, but fail to live up to the hype when it comes to actually delivering a solid service.